 Political Ads and Cost of Ads

 Especially during election years, you might find that inventory for ads on sites like Facebook, Instagram, and Twitter get more expensive.
-Because there is only so much real estate and political campaigns will pay big bucks for ad spots, you can expect ads’ costs to go up.
+Because there is only so many real estate and political campaigns that will pay big bucks for ad spots, you can expect ads costs to go up.
 This happens every few years and will most likely happen more and more frequently unless social media sites intend to restrict political ads at some point.